 How do virtual credit cards work?

 Virtual credit cards are popular for online purchases because they can be turned off as soon as fraud is detected.
-When using a virtual card, you’ll provide the virtual card number, expiration date, and CVV code.
-Because these codes are randomly generated, virtual card numbers are extremely hard to steal.
+When using a virtual card, you’ll provide the virtual card number, expiration date, and CVV code, but merchants and vendors won’t have access to your actual account number when they charge you.